ogfreakus/SpeedFN-Staff/README.md

   - Read #staff-guide
 - Dont ignore members in chat trying to get help.
 - Use common sense
+- Always be nice to everyone
+  -no matter what
 - **PLEASE BE ACTIVE**